-Volvo V60 T8 Twin Engine hybrid review
+Volvo V60 Recharge hybrid review

 |Car type||Electric range||Fuel economy||CO2 emissions|

-|Plug-in hybrid||27-37 miles||105-166mpg||39-48g/km|
+|Plug-in hybrid||27-37 miles||105-157mpg||41-50g/km|

-The T8 pairs a 2.0-litre turbocharged and supercharged petrol engine making 299bhp with an 86bhp electric motor, for a total output of 385bhp.
+Sporting the regular V60's sophisticated styling, the hybrid offers a choice of T6 and T8 powertrains.
+The former pairs a 250bhp 2.0-litre turbocharged and supercharged petrol engine with an 86bhp electric motor for a total output of 335bhp.
 The petrol engine drives the front wheels while the electric motor works on the rears.
 An eight-speed automatic gearbox is standard.

-Battery capacity is 11.6kWh, and the customary set of plug-in hybrid driving modes is offered, letting you choose between using solely battery power, conserving the battery and prioritising the engine, or combining the two in either the most efficient or most powerful way.
+Battery capacity for both cars is 11.6kWh, and the customary set of plug-in hybrid driving modes is offered, letting you choose between using solely battery power, conserving the battery and prioritising the engine, or combining the two in either the most efficient or most powerful way.
 The latter will see the car accelerate from 0-62mph in a tenth less than five seconds, while gentler driving could see you cover over 30 miles in zero-emissions, fully electric mode.

 Standard equipment for R-Design cars includes 18-inch diamond-cut alloys, part-leather sports seats, lowered suspension and gearshift paddles.
 There's even a crystal gearshifter, which may be a bit ostentatious for some tastes.
-If you want either the cheaper Momentum or plusher Inscription trim level, you have to go back to a petrol or diesel V60, however.
+If you want either the cheaper Momentum trim level, you have to go back to a petrol or diesel V60, however.

 Whichever trim level you choose, you're unlikely to be disappointed with the V60's interior, which boasts classy Scandinavian design throughout, along with typically comfortable Volvo seats.
-The T8's luggage capacity is the same as the regular V60's, too, thanks to the battery pack being located in the centre of the car rather than under the boot floor.
+The hybrid's luggage capacity is the same as the regular V60's, too, thanks to the battery pack being located in the centre of the car rather than under the boot floor.